Learn - Glossary

 Editor (permission).
 Someone shared on a budget with Can Edit access, who can change content but cannot manage sharing, change the access level, or delete the budget.
 Sharing.

 Event.
-A single dated occurrence of an item; rent due May 1st is one event, June 1st rent is another.
+A single dated occurrence of a flow; rent due May 1st is one event, June 1st rent is another.
 Concepts.

 Expense category.
 A category whose Type lowers your account balance when an event resolves or a transaction is saved.
 Categories.